kyleeschen1/projector/README.md

 ## Demo

-To make a function available for animation, you write it in the animation file of the directory.
+To make a function available for animation, you write define it in the animation folder.
 Right now, the interpreter can parse only non-variadic functions, but given that the formatting is identical.

 ![alt text](https://github.com/kyleeschen1/projector/blob/main/images/Functions.png)